 About NI Voiceless

-NI Voiceless is short for either 'Northern Ireland Voiceless' or 'North of Ireland Voiceless' - whichever you prefer - our focus is on these six counties of Ireland: Antrim, Armagh, Derry/Londonderry, Down, Fermanagh and Tyrone
+NI Voiceless is short for either 'Northern Ireland Voiceless' or 'North of Ireland Voiceless' - whichever you prefer - our focus is on these six counties of Ireland, which have their own local assembly based in Stormont: Antrim, Armagh, Derry/Londonderry, Down, Fermanagh and Tyrone

 Why?
 Our Vision & Principles

 Our vision is to see a truly life-affirming society where every life is valued and no death is chosen.

 Recognising life – the life a unique human individual begins at conception.